n8n-io/n8n-docs/docs/courses/level-one/README.md

 Welcome to the n8n Certification Course Level I!

-If you’ve found your way here, it means you’re about to get serious about your interest in automation.
-Maybe you got tired of manually entering data into the same spreadsheet every day, of clicking through a series of tabs and buttons to get that one piece of information you need, of managing tens of different tools and systems.

-Whatever the reason, one thing is clear: you shouldn’t spend precious time doing things that don’t spark joy and don’t contribute to your growth, in both your personal and professional life.

-These tasks should and can be automated!
-And you don't even need advanced technical knowledge or excellent coding skills to do this: with no-code tools like n8n, automation feels like childsplay.

 ## Is this course right for me?
 This course teaches you how to automate processes with no code using n8n and jumpstart your qualification as an automation expert.